 Encourage Electronic Documents

 Have employees work with electronic documents whenever possible.
 Without the need to print and work with physical papers, your employees will always have a clear desk whenever they log out of their computers.

 Your employees should never throw any work-related documents into the waste basket.
 Once garbage leaves your company’s doors, it becomes public property.
 Nothing can ruin your organization quicker than careless employees throwing sensitive information into a waste basket.
 Your organization does not want to be on the front page of the newspaper for exposing sensitive information.

-Use a secure shredding service to ensure all documents are disposed of securely.
+Implement a document destruction policy to ensure all documents are disposed of securely.